-Generation resources must be able to provide 0.1 MW of Reserve Capability in order to participate in the Reserve Markets.
+Generation resources, including ESRs enrolled in the ESR participation model, must be able to provide 0.1 MW of Reserve Capability in order to participate in the Reserve Markets.

 In the event PJM forecasts a credible natural gas pipeline contingency(s), as described in PJM Manual 13: Emergency Operations, Section 3.9, PJM Dispatch will determine the eligibility of resources to provide Reserves depending on the severity of the contingency and other system conditions in order to ensure system reliability is maintained.